harshit-2004/CodeforcesEmail/CONTRIBUTING.md

 If you are looking for ways to contribute, check the [issue tracker](https://github.com/harshit-2004/CodeforcesEmail/issues) for open issues.
 Feel free to pick up any issue that interests you or open a new one if you find a bug or have an enhancement in mind.

-## License

-By contributing to CodeforcesEmail, you agree that your contributions will be licensed under the [Harshit](LICENSE).

 Thank you for contributing to CodeforcesEmail!
 ```